SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 Getting a good nights sleep - children, adolescents and adults

-Eliminating torture and trauma associated phobias, obsessions, compulsions and panic attacks and problematic behaviors
+Eliminating torture and trauma associated phobias, obsessions, compulsions and panic attacks and problematic behaviours

 Reducing, interrupting, resolving and stopping anger and violence